neinAlkem/neinAlkem/README.md

   <img align="right" width="40%" src="https://github.com/neinAlkem/neinAlkem/blob/main/img/pipeline.png">
 </div>

-- Hi!
-My name is Baghas Rizaluddin, a student at Universitas Brawijaya
+Hi!
+I’m Baghas Rizaluddin, a passionate learner exploring the world of **data engineering, cloud and infrastructure engineering, AI-IOTR, and cybersecurity.**
-- If you'd like to connect with me, you can reach me through email 📫[bagasrizal.work@gmail.com].
+I enjoy building, experimenting, and continuously expanding my knowledge across these fields.

-- An antusiast learner of **data engineering, infra-cloud engineering, AI-IOTR, and cybersecurity**
+If you’d like to connect or collaborate, feel free to reach out via email 📫 bagasrizal.work@gmail.com

 Nice to e-meet you!